 Bar coating using a bar coater

-Bar coating is very similar to blade coating; solution is spread across a substrate by a cylindrical bar with wire spiralling around it.
+In bar coating, solution is spread across a substrate using a cylindrical bar with wire spiralling around it, known as a Mayer Rod.
 The gaps between the bar (or encasing wire) and the substrate control how much solution is allowed through.
 This determines the film thickness.
-The process can be optimized by altering:

 • Bar height and pressure